phusion/passenger_binary_build_automation/README.md

 The `build` script expects at least the following arguments:

+ * `-r`: path to the directory in which the runtime is stored.
  * `-p`: path to the Passenger source code that you want to build.
  * `-c`: a directory which the script can use for caching data, in order to make subsequent builds faster.
  * `-o`: a directory to store the built binaries in.